ibm-wsc/hyper-protect-virtual-servers-workshop/docs/securebuild-lab/create-server.md

 source "${HOME}/.bashrc"
 ```

-## Create Certificate and Key for server side certificate checking in tls
+## Create Certificate and Key for server-side certificate checking in TLS

 !!! info

     In this process you will create the `Secure Build Server Client Certificate and Key` referenced in the [key table](overview.md#fnref:2).
 You will keep the private key on your Linux vm and pass the corresponding certificate to the secure build server you are deploying in this section.
-Then, whenever you interact with the secure build server to build your applications and get your manifest files it will check that your private key matches the public key of the certificate (i.e. server side checking in mutual tls) so that only you (or others / CI tools with the necessary private key) can access the server to perform secure build operations (`hpvs sb` commands) on it (i.e. build, log, status, manifest, etc.).
+Then, whenever you interact with the secure build server to build your applications and get your manifest files it will check that your private key matches the public key of the certificate (i.e., server-side checking in mutual TLS) so that only you (or others / CI tools with the necessary private key) can access the server to perform secure build operations (`hpvs sb` commands) on it (i.e., build, log, status, manifest, etc.).

 1. Generate rand file